-It can be hard keeping children entertained during the holidays, so we’ve compiled a list of ideas for you to try out in your garden.
+It can be challenging to keep children entertained during the holidays.
+On top of investing in playhouses and rattan sets, we’ve compiled a list of other ideas for you to try out in your garden.

 Hopefully, you’ll be able to implement some of our suggestions to help them enjoy time outdoors and keep them amused on those long summer days!

 Let’s jump into our list of children’s garden ideas.

 Install a blackboard along a wall or fence and have the kids practice drawing, numbers or the alphabet.
 This is a really simple idea but could provide hours of fun as they can just keep wiping it off and starting again!

 Install some stepping stones and add your own numbers so they can play hopscotch!
 Or if you’d prefer something more temporary, draw it out with chalk on your patio and wash it away afterwards.

 There’s no need to go to the park with this incredible design, especially if you own a large garden!
 Bring the park to your backyard.